 My other was there, waiting for me, as she had always done so before.
 “What took you so long?”
 She asked, slowly getting up from the worn table she had been sitting at.
 She moved toward me, coyly grasping her hands behind her back.
 A gentle breeze picked up, enticing petals to drift and leaves to fall, Spring and Autumn greeting each other in this place without sense of time.
 I replied by embracing her tightly.
 I breathed in her hair, the scent of the sky itself.
 Sorry I took so long… I thought to myself, but refrained from speaking.
 I was too captivated and too comfortable to say anything. …I’ve missed you so much.

 I made my way to the desk that stood at the foot of the largest tree of the court and took a seat, that all too familiar spot of mine.
-The ivory “tree” was a strange sight to behold.
-It looked vaguely like a giant reed and seemed to be much older than the ancient forest of the court.
+The ivory “tree” was a strange sight to behold, having never quite got used to its otherwordly presence.
+It looked vaguely like a giant reed and seemed to be much older than the ancient forest of the court, which in and of itself, was as old as the eldest of the Gods I had met in my many travels.
 My other skipped to where I sat, making the leaves under her bare feet crunch with every hop.
 She leaned in and peered over my shoulder.
 “So!
 Who’s story are you going to write next?”
-The wind hushed as if holding it’s breath, listening intently…
+The wind hushed as if holding its breath, listening intently…

 The Confounding Oddities of Lachesis Grim (Coming Soon…)

 The Tales of Nameless (Many more Coming Soon…)